-Plane with 72 people on board crashes in Nepal
+40 bodies recovered as plane with 72 people on board crashes in Nepal

 Airport shut for rescue operation as flight crashes

-A passenger aircraft with 72 people on board reportedly crashed while landing at the Pokhara International Airport in Nepal on Sunday morning.
+At least 40 bodies have been recovered after an aircraft with 72 people on board crashed near Pokhara International Airport in Nepal on Sunday morning.

-The Yeti airline flight with 68 passengers and four crew members departed from Kathmandu and met with an accident while landing, according to Kaski police chief Ajay KC.
+The Yeti Airline twin-engine ATR 72 aircraft with 68 passengers and four crew members departed from Kathmandu and met with an accident while landing, in the country's worst crash in over three decades.

+The passengers included two infants and several foreign nationals, according to airline spokesperson Sudarshan Bartaula.

-Kathmandu Post quoted Sudarshan Bartaula, spokesperson of Yeti Airlines as saying that the aircraft crashed between the old airport and the Pokhara International Airport.
+Kathmandu Post quoted the spokesperson as saying that the aircraft crashed between the old airport and the Pokhara International Airport.

+The tourist town of Pokhara is located about 200km northwest of the capital Kathmandu.

 Purported videos and images shared on social media show plumes of smoke billowing from the crash site.